r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 ## Step 7: Configure API Gateway for Ride Sharing Functionality

 1. Open AWS Console, then search for API Gateway.
-2. Create a new API named `WildRydesv` with a resource "/ride" and a POST method.
+2. Create a new API named `WildRydesv` with a resource "/ride" and a "POST" method.
 3. Configure the integration type as Lambda function and link to the "RequestUnicorn" function.
-4. Deploy the API to a new stage named `dev` and note the Invoke URL.
+4. Deploy the API to a new stage named `dev` and save the "Invoke URL" in a text editor.

 ### Update CodeCommit Configuration

 1. Open AWS Console, then search for CodeCommit.
 2. Edit config.js and ride.html in the "wildrydes-site" repository.
-3. Paste the Invoke URL from API Gateway.
+3. Paste the "Invoke URL" from API Gateway.
 4. Commit the changes.

 ### Final Steps